The Crypto Loan Economy

 Potential Limits for Undercollateralized Loans in DeFi

 While all these on-chain UC lending concepts are exciting, and are pushing the entire DeFi space forward, it is important to discuss their potential drawbacks.
-Foremost, scalability is a core tenet for the growth potential of such platforms.
+First, scalability is a core tenet for the growth potential of such platforms.
 While the concept of pool managers work well for protocols like Maple Finance, these only succeed as they are limited to institutional borrowers.
 If such protocols plan to enable the retail’s participation, then the pool-delegation bandwidth required to review and assess borrowers will be enormous.
-TrueFi has a similar issue.
-It requires each loan request to pass a vote from $TRUE stakers.
-What happens when you open the floodgates of millions of retail borrowers?
+TrueFi has a similar issue: It requires each loan request to pass a vote from $TRUE stakers.
+What happens when you open the gates to millions of retail borrowers?
 This is the reason why the loans are only available to institutions.
-While both protocols lack the design for massive scalability, Maple’s approach to using pool delegates is superior to TrueFi’s community voting mechanism, simply because it allows for more informed decision making.
+While both protocols lack the design for massive scalability, Maple’s approach to using pool delegates is superior to TrueFi’s community voting mechanism, because it allows for more informed decision making.
 In reality, community voters with distributed responsibility won’t give the same attention to detail as a single person in charge of one pool.

 Moving away from institutional borrowers, on-chain ‘algorithmically determined’ credit scores allow for ease of scalability to the masses, but are relatively weak at the moment due to the limited on-chain data availability.
 Also, on-chain credit scores, if not connected to a single real-world identity might be susceptible to sybil attacks.
 In context of an on-chain UC lending, a random individual can slowly build up good credit with a particular account only to borrow a large sum with no plans of paying it back.
 What happens when someone iterates this process through multiple wallet addresses?
 Individual’s KYC connected to a single wallet can help avert this disaster-in-the-making.
 However, for security and personal reasons, individuals often have multiple wallets with assets distributed amongst them.
 This essentially makes the concept of ‘KYC attached single wallets’ a limiting factor leading to gross inefficiency.